Granjow/electronics/electronics.md

   convenient for storage.
 * *dupont pin housing 1P (2P, 3P, …)*; The pin housing work for both male and female pins, there is no difference.
   1P denotes housings for a single pin, 2P for two pins, etc. I use 2P most often, then 1P, 4P, and 3P.

-Connectors should not be soldered.
-See [Common wire-to-board, wire-to-wire connectors, and crimp tools][crimp-connectors]

 [molex-catalogue]: http://www.molex.com/catalog/web_catalog/pdfs/C.pdf